The capital of Ireland and the biggest city on the green isle, Dublin has a worldwide reputation for being one of the best cities to live and visit.

 With a population of nearly 2 million inhabitants, Dublin is a lively city made up of different quarters, including the historic medieval quarter and the ultra-modern tech quarter.

-This modern, vibrant and historical city has lots to offer, including antique emporiums, delicious eateries and an energetic party scene.
+This modern, vibrant and historic city has a lot to offer, including antique emporiums, delicious eateries and an energetic party scene.

 Famed for its diversity and home to gay author Oscar Wilde, you’ll find Dublin hosts the main hub of the Irish gay community.
 The area has been increasingly popular since Ireland voted to become the first country in the world to pass same-sex marriage through a public referendum in 2015.